iricigor/Get-ModuleFast/README.md

 - Convert script to run also on PS5 and on Linux
 - Add switch to include additional properties
 - Rename function to Get-ModuleList
+- Add parameter Name
+- Publish it to PS Gallery as script?